pezops/blackstart/docs/developer-guide/types.md

 when using `Any` to retrieve the input.

 When validating inputs, modules must check if the input is static using the `IsStatic` method.
-Only static values are able to be checked for compatability with the module in the `Validate` method.
+Only static values may be checked for compatability with the module in the `Validate` method.
 Values that are not static are only available at runtime.

 <!-- prettier-ignore-start -->
 ??? abstract "Input"